 Garments To Avoid

-While using bleach to dye your clothes, you can avoid clothes made out of delicate materials.
+While using bleach to dye your clothes, you can avoid clothes made of delicate materials.
 It might cause damage to clothes made out of delicate fabrics like silk, synthetic, etc.

 Cover Your Work Area

-Also, if you are working on the ground, then protect your clothes from getting dirty by laying a plastic cover beneath your clothes.
+Also, if you are working on the ground, protect your clothes from getting dirty by laying a plastic cover beneath your clothes.

 Step 2 – Create Designs